Hatch Me If You Can

-- posted in Rants
+- posted in Foodstuffs

-- / with 4 comments
+- / with 2 comments

 Visible in the photo set I did for my 49th birthday is a small tattoo over my right hipbone.
 It isn’t new, I got it about 15 years ago.
 My decision to let it be visible in my photos, however, is new.
 So for anyone who might want to hear a story, here is the one about that tattoo and why you’ll be seeing it from now on.